 This limit is imposed in order to protect domains from denial of service attacks.
 In order to avoid SPF authentication failure because of too many DNS lookups, it’s best to minimize the number of “include” commands in the SPF record for your domain.

 To know if your domain’s SPF records are valid, run an SPF check.

 Or earn more about setting up your SPF records: What is an SPF record?

 DKIM (DomainKeys Identified Mail) uses an encryption key to authenticate emails.
 DKIM ensures that emails have not been modified in transit from the sender to the recipient.

-If DKIM authentication fails, that doesn’t necessarily mean the email is automatically rejected or sent to the spam folder, though.
-Emails that are verified through DKIM have their spam score reduced, meaning that they are less likely to be sent to the spam folder.
+However, failed DKIM authentication doesn’t guarantee that your email will be rejected or sent to the spam folder.
+Successful DKIM authentication reduces your email’s spam score.
+A lower spam score means that your email is less likely to be sent to the spam folder.

 The DKIM signature is part of the RFC2822 header field.
 This is how a correct DKIM signature looks:

-If you’re not including a signature for DKIM authentication in your emails, your emails are more likely to be marked as spam, and some email servers will just reject the emails.
+Without a signature for DKIM authentication, your emails are more likely to be marked as spam.
+And some email servers will just reject the emails.

 To know if your emails are being sent with DKIM authentication, run a DKIM signature check.

 Or learn more about setting up your DKIM record: What is a DKIM record?